Lake County Man Dies From First Case Of Rabies In Illinois Since 1954, After Waking Up With Bat On Neck

 People who had contact with secretions from the man were assessed and given rabies preventative treatment as needed, the department said.

 “Rabies has the highest mortality rate of any disease,” IDPH Director Dr. Ngozi Ezike said in a news release.
 “However, there is life-saving treatment for individuals who quickly seek care after being exposed to an animal with rabies.
-If you think you may have been exposed to rabies, immediately seek medical attention and follow the recommendations of health care providers and public health officials.”READ MORE: After Benet Academy Hires Gay Lacrosse Coach, Abbot Who Oversees School Says He Is 'Deeply Troubled'
+If you think you may have been exposed to rabies, immediately seek medical attention and follow the recommendations of health care providers and public health officials.”READ MORE: Woman Carjacked Near Bank In West Loop

 Human cases of rabies are rare, with one to three cases reported nationwide each year.
 But rabies exposures remain common, and an estimated 60,000 Americans receive post-exposure vaccines each year.
 The rabies virus attacks the central nervous system and causes disease and brain death, the department noted.